mickem/nscp-docs/docs/faq.md

 1. it starts the daemon as "usual" with the same configuration and such.
 2. it enables debug logging and logs to the console.
    This makes it quite easy to see what is going on and why things go wrong.

 ## 1.2 MSI or ZIP installation?

 In general never use the ZIP installation unless you have a strong reason for doing so.
-The MSI is the preferred way to install NSCLient++ and will work much better then trying to manually install it.
+The MSI is the preferred way to install NSClient++ and will work much better then trying to manually install it.

 ## 1.3 Failed to open performance counters